-Considered by many people to be Fuschia Dunlop’s best book on Chinese cooking, Revolutionary Cooking offers not just recipes, but a historical glimpse into the personalities hat created contemporary China.
-Hunan is adjacent to Sichuan, and its most famous son, Mao Zidong, lead China into a revolution and was its first Communist chairman.
+Considered by many people to be Fuschia Dunlop’s best book on Chinese cooking, The Revolutionary Chinese Cookbook offers not just recipes, but a historical glimpse into the personalities that created contemporary China.
+Hunan is adjacent to Sichuan, and its most famous son, Mao Zidong, led China into a revolution and was its first Communist chairman.
 Hunan cuisine is arguably punchier and spicier than its Sichuan neighbor.
 Included in this book is the General Tso’s Chicken, created by a Hunan chef who fled to Taiwan after the revolution of 1949.
 Also look out for Mao’s red-cooked pork belly, purportedly the Chairman’s favorite dish.